Locations

 • A high level of contact teaching hours, delivered in small groups in world-class facilities.

-• The London location provides opportunities to showcase your songwriting at top city venues.
+• Our iconic music city locations provide opportunities to showcase your songwriting at top city venues.

 • Connections with the wider music industry enable you to build an impressive songwriting network.